-To determine 99Tc in water, a water sample is collected, filtered, acidified, and oxidized (see Clause 5).
-A tracer is added before the chemical separation to take into account the losses of recovery during the purification step.
-Enough tracer is added to obtain a good statistical precision and be easily distinguished from a blank sample.
-The tracers that can be used are stable Re, ^{95m}Tc and ^{99m}Tc.
 Stable Re is often used as a recovery tracer for Tc measurement due to its similar reactivity^[8].
-It has the advantages of being easily available and stable.
-Tc and Re do not behave similarly when heated in an acidic solution.
-Tc is more volatile^{[10][11]}; thus Re cannot be used as a recovery tracer when the method includes a vaporization step.
+It has the advantages of being easily available, stable, and can be measured by ICP-MS. Tc and Re do not behave similarly when heated in an acidic solution: Tc is more volatile^{[11][12]}; thus, Re cannot be used as a recovery tracer when the method includes an evaporation step.